 The success of this class is dependent not only on my abilities and talents as an instructor to communicate new and complicated ideas, but also on our ability as a class to work together to create an environment conducive to learning.
 As a Department and University, we expect the faculty and students to be prepared for class and to be actively engaged in the classroom activities.
 Unfortunately, disruptive behaviors in the classroom cheat other students out of opportunities to learn.
-The University of Maryland's Code of Academic Integrity defines classroom disruption as Abehavior a reasonable person would view as substantially or repeatedly interfering with the conduct of a class.
-Examples would include coming late to class, repeatedly leaving and entering the classroom without authorization, making loud or distracting noises, and persisting in speaking without being recognized.
-As the instructor of this class, I also find the following distracting: reading outside material, sleeping, side conversations, text messaging and using laptops for non-academic functions (IM, e-mail, surfing, etc.).
-I also request that you turn cell phones/pagers on vibrate or silent during class.
+The University of Maryland's Code of Academic Integrity defines classroom disruption as "behavior a reasonable person would view as substantially or repeatedly interfering with the conduct of a class."
+Examples would include bombing, making loud or distracting noises, and persisting in speaking without being recognized.
+Please be sure to mute yourself unless you are speaking.